 - Education – we share our knowledge and expertise with others.

-- Respect – we value diversity of ideas and experience; we show respect through collegiality
+- Respect – we value diversity of ideas and experience; we show respect through collegiality and ethical behavior.

 - Engagement – we actively contribute to our communities.